nelsonch/GPflex/README.md

 GPflex

 R package for estimating the unknown parameters of a Gaussian process with flexible correlation structures.
+This package was built to support the reproduction of the results reported in our paper published in ASA/SIAM Journal on Uncertainty Quantification.

 I. Introduction